 It’s nearly a 5-hour drive from the Glacier Lagoon back to Reykjavik so day 5 of your South Iceland itinerary will involve spending a bit of time in your vehicle.

-As you’re driving back along the same route, it gives you a great opportunity to stop at any sites you might have missed along the way or couldn’t fully enjoy due to Iceland’s erratic weather!
+As you’re driving back along the same route, it gives you a great opportunity to stop at any sites you might have missed along the way or couldn’t fully enjoy due to Iceland’s erratic weather (a good coat is essential in Iceland…)!
 We stopped at Fjaðrárgljúfur Canyon which is over 100m deep and has several walking paths that you can take to fully enjoy the stunning views of the canyon.

 Other logical stops could be Reykjadalur Hot Springs, Kerið Crater Lake, hiking to the Sólheimasandur Plane Wreck or even visiting the Blue Lagoon if that’s on your to-do list!
 Alternatively, just sit back in your car and enjoy the breathtaking scenery all along the Ring Road!